RasaHQ/rasa/docs/docker_walkthrough.rst

         - -c
         - rest

+The command is similar to the ``docker run`` command in section 2.4.
-The configuration will look pretty familiar to you apart from ``ports`` and the start up parameters ``-c rest``.
-The ``ports`` part defines port mapping between the container and your host system.
-In this case we make port ``5005` of the service (aka container) ``rasa_core`` available on port ``5005` of our host.
+Note the use of the port mapping and the additional parameters ``-c rest``.
+The ``ports`` part defines a port mapping between the container and your host system.
+In this case it makes ``5005`` of the ``rasa_core`` service available on port ``5005`` of your host.
 This is the port of the :ref:`rest_channels` interface of Rasa Core.

-We instruct Rasa Core to use REST as input / output channel by the run command ``-c rest``.
-Why are we not longer using the command line interface?
-Since Docker Compose starts a whole bunch of Docker containers we cannot longer directly connect to one single container after executing the ``run`` command.
+The parameters ``-c rest`` instruct Rasa Core to use REST as input / output channel.
+Since Docker Compose starts a set of Docker containers it is not longer possible to directly connect to one single container after executing the ``run`` command.

-The next service we are adding is Rasa NLU:
+Then add the Rasa NLU service to your docker compose file:

 .. code-block:: yaml